zhdongyuan/liqiusheng/_pages/about.md

 # 🔥 News

+- *2025.10.11*: &nbsp;🎉🎉 Our team's latest research achievement, titled "DenseNet-based EEG emotion recognition model integrating multi-scale feature fusion and channel optimization," has been published online in the top SCI Zone 2 journal Biomedical Signal Processing and Control!
 - *2025.09.10*: &nbsp;🎉🎉 A warm welcome to our three new classmates—Chen Meirong, Chen Haoyuan, and Li Junfen—as you join our big family!
 - *2025.09.05*: &nbsp;🎉🎉 Create a personal academic page and improve some information.
 (If there is any error in the information, please let me know.)